Garrafao/SecondOrder/README.md

 Data and code for the experiments in

 - Dominik Schlechtweg, Cennet Oguz and Sabine Schulte im Walde.
 2019.
 Second-order Co-occurrence Sensitivity of Skip-Gram with Negative Sampling.
-In *Proceedings of the 2019 {ACL} Workshop {B}lackbox{NLP}: Analyzing and Interpreting Neural Networks for {NLP}*, Florence, Italy.
+In *Proceedings of the 2019 ACL Workshop BlackboxNLP: Analyzing and Interpreting Neural Networks for NLP*, Florence, Italy.
 Association for Computational Linguistics.

 If you use this software for academic research, [please cite the paper above](#bibtex) and make sure you give appropriate credit to the below-mentioned software this repository depends on.